oliveiralfl/oliveiralfl.github.io/_pages/teaching.md

  <u>Spring 2021</u>
 - CHE-1044: General Chemistry II with laboratory.
-- SCI-3012: Science and the Modern Mind.
-(2 sections)
+- SCI-3012: Science and the Modern Mind (2 sections).

  <u>Fall 2020</u>
 - CHE-1034: General Chemistry I with laboratory.
-- SCI-3012: Science and the Modern Mind.
-(2 sections)
+- SCI-3012: Science and the Modern Mind (2 sections).

 ## University of Cincinnati